 Follow these topics:

-Peggy Van Eepoel established and currently oversees the Protective Design practice in the Washington, D.C. office.
+Peggy Van Eepoel established and currently oversees the Protective Design & Security practice in the Washington, D.C. office.
 During her 15-year plus career, Peggy has been involved in the design and structural hardening of more than 100 buildings, including facilities for the U.S. Department of State, General Services Administration, Department of Defense and Veterans Administration.
 Her diverse portfolio also includes master-planned facilities, office buildings, educational facilities, laboratories, military housing, courthouses, museums and hospitals.
 Peggy joined Thornton Tomasetti in 2015 through its merger with Weidlinger Associates, for which she served as an associate principal.

 Working in close collaboration with clients and other members of the design team, Peggy develops appropriate and practical protective-design approaches for new construction, renovations and historic restorations.
 Her expertise includes the identification of applicable security standards, site security planning and determination of the blast-loading environment, dynamic analysis of building structure and envelope elements, and progressive-collapse analysis.